ShiZhan/landslide/ABOUT.md

   + Whole content in Gist 123456:

             .gist: 123456

   + Only the files `foo` and `bar`:

             .gist: 123456 foo bar

 - Add code to setup `includepath` and `expandtabs` via command line and configuration file.

-- Current directory is always in includepath.
+- Current directory is always in `includepath`.

 ### Allow setting expandtabs per included file

- We have `.code`, `.coden` and `include` macros.
-Embed `expandtabs` value in macro names, e.g. `.code4` means a value of 4 for `expandtabs`.
+Embed `expandtabs` value in include macro names, e.g. `.code4` means a value of 4 for `expandtabs`.
 Somewhat a hack in the lack of "per macro configuration" mechanism.

 ### Enable linenos per code blocks